webpack-contrib/sass-loader/README.md

 };
 ```

-Also you can pass own the `fiber` value using this code:
+You can also pass the `fiber` value using this code:

 **webpack.config.js**